Estimated Reading Time: 15 mins

 So why on earth did my mind take me down this memory lane?

-All I felt was anguish.
+All I felt was mental anguish.

 Image by Darina Belonogova on pexels